PulseBeat02/urban-dictionary-plugin/README.md

 Searches up "phrase with spaces" on Urban Dictionary.

 `/urban [phrase with spaces] [index]`
-Searches up "phrase with spaces", and returns the definition supplied at index [index]/
+Searches up "phrase with spaces", and returns the definition supplied at index [index].